 2.3 Sampling Technique

 The greatest number of EC detections are expected when using a combination of sampling methods, such as polar organic chemical integrative samplers (POCIS), semipermeable membrane devices (SPMD) and whole water grab samples (Alvarez, 2010).
 For this study, POCIS, SPMD and grab samples were utilized at each site.
-Three POCIS and three SMPD contained in one large canister (Figure 2) were deployed at each river site for the study in April 2017.
-Grab samples were collected when the devices were retrieved.
-The devices were deployed at each site for 30 – 35 days.
+Three POCIS and three SMPD contained in one large canister (Figure 2) were deployed at each river site for the study in March 2017.
+Grab samples were collected when the devices were retrieved 30 -35 days later.
 A field blank for each sampling method (POCIS, SPMD, and grab) was collected at the Apalachicola River site.